When is Endeavour season seven on TV?

 Manufacturing on the seventh season commenced in August 2019, which was introduced on the present’s official Twitter web page.

-Let manufacturing start on #Endeavour Collection 7!
+Let manufacturing start on #Endeavour Sequence 7!
 Thrilling first replace from the episode one read-through.
 Returning to @ITV and @MasterpiecePBS ???? pic.twitter.com/zmIfYnb4Do

 — Endeavour (@EndeavourTV) August 9, 2019